Kind of Blue: Azulejo Bingeing in Porto Portugal

 Azulejos have their origin in the Arabic word az-zulayj meaning “polished stone."
 Kind Manuel I introduced them into Portugal after a visit to Seville in 1503.
 The Portuguese adopted the Moorish tradition of horror vacui – “fear of empty spaces” – and covered walls and buildings completely with azulejos.
 To beautiful effect.

-Touring the Best Azulejo Sites in Porto
+Where To Find the Best Azulejo Sites in Porto

 1. Capela Das Almas